anjarabus/fastapi-react-electron-app/README.md

 # FastAPI-React Desktop App with ElectronJS

-In this project, I use electronJS to build a desktop app which has a simple React front-end and Python (FastAPI) back-end.
+In this project, I use electronJS to build a simple desktop calculator app which has a React front-end and Python (FastAPI) back-end.

 ## Explanation of files: